microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 Setting `ValidationMode` to `Disabled` allows custom input validation to be configured.

+With regard to decimal points and commas, the formatting used by a user will be replaced by the formatting configured for the NumberBox.
+An input validation error will not be triggered.

 ### Formatting input

 [Number formatting](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.numberformatting) can be used to format the value of a Numberbox by configuring an instance of a formatting class and assigning it to the `NumberFormatter` property.
 Decimal, currency, percent, and significant figures are few of the number formatting classes available.